 Statement Associated keyword or symbol Can be directly or indirectly invoked by module control, but not by test components Can be invoked by functions, test cases and altsteps running on test components Can be directly or indirectly invoked from specific places (see note 1)

-Communication operations

-Send message send Yes

-Invoke procedure call call Yes

-Reply to procedure call from remote entity reply Yes

-Raise exception (to an accepted call) raise Yes

-Receive message receive Yes

 Trigger on message trigger Yes

 Accept procedure call from remote entity getcall Yes

 Handle response from a previous call getreply Yes

 Catch exception (from called entity) catch Yes

 Check (current) message/call received check Yes

 Clear port queue clear Yes

 Clear queue and enable sending & receiving at a to port start Yes

 Disable sending and disallow receiving operations to match at a port stop Yes

 Disable sending and disallow receiving operations to match new messages/calls halt Yes

 Check the state of a port checkstate Yes

 Timer operations

 Start timer start Yes Yes

 Stop timer stop Yes Yes

 Read elapsed time read Yes Yes

 Check if timer running running Yes Yes

 Timeout event timeout Yes Yes

 Verdict operations

 Set local verdict setverdict Yes

 Get local verdict getverdict Yes Yes

-External actions · · · · ·
+External actions

 Stimulate an (SUT) action externally action Yes Yes

-Execution of test cases X
+Execution of test cases

 Execute test case execute Yes Yes (see note 3)

-NOTE 1: Specific places are defined snapshot evaluation are allo NOTE 2: Can be used to control time NOTE 3: Can only be used in function NOTE 4: Changing of component vali NOTE 5: Can be used in functions are owed. r operations only. ns and altsteps that are used riables is disallowed. in module contr ide effects on
+NOTE 1: Specific places are defined in clause 16.1.4.
+Only operations that do not have any potential side effects on snapshot evaluation are allowed.

+NOTE 2: Can be used to control timer operations only.

+NOTE 3: Can only be used in functions and altsteps that are used in module control.